-How to obtain an EU Emergency Travel Document
+How can non-Czech EU citizens obtain an Emergency Travel Document?

-When an EU citizen loses their passport or national ID card while abroad and needs to travel, they can request an Emergency Travel Document (ETD) from an EU embassy or consulate, especially if their country of nationality has no local diplomatic mission.
 The Czech Honorary Consulate in Malta is authorised to go one step further and issue an Emergency Passport to Czech citizens but cannot issue ETDs to non-Czech citizens.
-See how to obtain a Czech Emergency Passport.
+See how Czech citizens can obtain a Czech Emergency Passport in Malta.

-In the event that the Honorary Consul of the Czech Republic in Malta is not available in Malta to issue the Emergency Passport, Czech citizens can approach other EU Embassies.
+In the event that the Honorary Consul of the Czech Republic in Malta is not available in Malta to issue the Emergency Passport, Czech citizens can approach other EU Embassies or Identità as listed above.

 Who Can Apply: